frankplus/meta-openharmony/README.md

 https://docs.yoctoproject.org/3.1.8/brief-yoctoprojectqs/brief-yoctoprojectqs.html#build-host-packages
 in particular.

+Make sure to update as well as install git-lfs which wasn't required in yocto docs:

+	sudo apt-get update && sudo apt-get install git-lfs

 To use the meta-openharmony layer, you need a build setup with BitBake and all needed Yocto layers.